 2. Put the Korean white rice a large bowl filled with cold water.
 Stir the rice until the water gets cloudy, then drain and repeat the process until the water is clear.
 This will help you remove the surface starch from the rice which will make the grain be fluffy and separated when the rice is cooked.

-3. Next, combine the white rice with the brown rice, millet, salt and 3 cups or 700 ml of water in a medium saucepan.
+3. The next step in the preparation of this quail egg bibimbap recipe is to combine the white rice with the brown rice, millet, salt and, 3 cups or 700 ml of water in a medium saucepan.
 Bring it to a boil, reduce heat and cover.
 Let it simmer until the rice is tender ( approx. 25 minutes).
 Increase the heat to high and cook until all the water evaporates.
 This shouldn’t take longer than a minute.

 4. Now remove the rice from the heat, uncover and let it sit for 10 minutes in order to dry out a little.
 Then cover it again until it’s ready to be served.